 A Challenge To Coaches In The Wake of Another Tragedy

 In the wake of another school tragedy, my heart breaks for those involved, and my awareness of what could happen in my own school is heightened.
 I find myself on the outside looking in, but realize I could be on the inside, at any moment, on any given day.
 This makes me ask the question, what can I do so this doesn’t happen at my school or for that matter at your school.
-I won’t pretend to have all the answers, but I would like to suggest how we, as coaches, can do our part to help our students, schools, families, and communities avoid another tragedy and in some cases heal and be strengthened after a tragedy.
+I won’t pretend to have all the answers, but I would like to suggest how we, as coaches, can do our part to help our students, schools, families, and communities heal, and ultimately be strengthened.

 The Power of the Coach